-Because the 2045 Metropolitan Transportation Plan included selection criteria based on safety and other criteria, all of the highway projects included in the TIP have significant impact on improving safety and thus help work towards meeting the TxDOT adopted safety targets.
+Because the 2045 Metropolitan Transportation Plan included selection criteria based on safety and other criteria, all of the highway projects included in the TIP have significant impact on improving safety and thus help meet the TxDOT adopted safety targets.
 These projects include:

 - I-20 from East of CR 1250 to East of SH 349.
 This project will add one lane in each direction and include additional operational improvements including interchange U-turn lanes, interchanges, and conversion to one-way frontage roads. - US 385 at S SL 338.
-This project will improve both safety and mobility in a location that has a high percentage of truck travel and safety problems. - SH 158 from Sinclair to Wadley.
-This project will improve both safety and mobility in a location where development is occurring rapidly and traffic volumes have increased. - Loop 250 at Todd Drive.
-This project will improve both safety and mobility in a location that carries high traffic volumes this interchange is the last anticipated construction component along Loop 250 in Midland.
-Currently, there are safety concerns where the main lanes and frontage roads merge. - NEVI charging station.
+This project will improve both safety and mobility in a location that has a high percentage of truck travel and safety problems. - NEVI charging station.
 This electric vehicle charging station will provide alternative fueling choices.
-Eight charging ports are planned as part of the Texas NEVI program.
+Eight charging ports are planned as part of the Texas NEVI program. - Airport TSA Passenger Facility Expansions and Enhancements.

-Projects contained in the Grouped Projects include the following:
+Projects contained as Grouped Projects include the following:

-- City of Midland TA grant funds for the Wildcatter Trail - UTPB TA grant funds for the campus trail - SH 158 at Wadley intersection improvements - SH 158 at Briarwood intersection improvements - Bi-20 at CR 1250 reconfigure offset at railroad - SH 191 safety improvements from Loop 338 E to Loop 338 W - BS 158B at FM 868 intersection improvements - Bi-20 at Avalon intersection improvements
+- City of Midland TA grant funds for the Wildcatter Trail - UTPB TA grant funds for the campus trail - SH 158 at Wadley intersection improvements - SH 158 at Briarwood intersection improvements - Bi-20 at CR 1250 reconfigure offset at railroad

-For each of these projects the selection criteria and project scoring were directly tied to the FHWA and FTA (where applicable) performance targets - PM1 Safety, PM2 Road and Bridge Condition, and PM3 System Reliability and the MPO's CMP.
+For each of these projects the selection criteria and project scoring were directly tied to the FHWA and FTA (where applicable) performance targets - PM1 Safety, PM2 Road and Bridge Condition, and PM3 System Reliability and the MPO's Congestion Management Process.

 There are no projects that directly affect Transit Asset Management although resurfacing of major corridors will help to alleviate the need for bus maintenance.